fatima-ola/fatima-ola/README.md

 ### 👋Hi there!
 I'm Fatima Olasunkanmi-Ojo

-I’m a Front End developer, a passionate learner who's always willing to learn and work across technologies, a technical writer, an open-source enthusiast.
+I’m a Front End developer, a passionate learner who's always willing to learn and work across technologies, a technical writer at [Here](https://fatima-ola.hashnode.dev/), an open-source enthusiast.
 I enjoyed working in teams.

 - 🔭 I’m currently working on ReactJs